JoanaMota/SelfDrivingCars/VisualPerception/Module1-StereoDepth/readme.md

 ### Step 1 - Setup

 - Load a pair of stereo images
-- Get calibration to matrixes of each image
+- Get calibration matrices of each image

 ![](images/stereo_images.png)